lichess-org/lila/README.md

 ### API Limits

-To respect the API servers and avoid an IP ban, please wait 2 seconds between requests.
+To respect the API servers and avoid an IP ban, please wait 1 second between requests.
 If you receive an HTTP response with a [429 status](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#429), please wait a full minute before resuming API usage.

 ### `GET /api/user/<username>` fetch one user